 Project performance management vs. employee performance management

-Employee performance management is a subset of human resources that seeks to improve employee productivity, satisfaction, and operational capability.
+Employee performance management is a subset of human resources and project resource management that seeks to improve employee productivity, satisfaction, and operational capability.
 This area focuses on competency building, closing skill gaps, and guiding employees careers, promotions, raises, and normal reviews.
 It is related to project performance management and organizational performance management in the sense that you need qualified employees to run projects, and you need to make sure you have the right staff with the right skills for your overall strategy.

 6 stages of project performance management